Chinese Mustard Green Recipe

 What are Chinese Mustard Greens?

-Because Chinese mustard greens have a peppery and bitter mustard flavor, quite often they are blanched in hot boiling water first to remove some of the bitter taste.
+Because the mustard greens have a peppery and bitter mustard flavor, quite often they are blanched in hot boiling water first to remove some of the bitter taste.

-Chinese mustard greens are often found in Chinese and sometimes also Korean or Japanese grocery stores.
+Chinese mustard greens are often found in Asian grocery stores.
 Most often, the leafy parts are removed, leaving only the stem bulbs.
 The mustard leaves are edible but most often they are sold without the leaves.
 This might be because people prefer the crunchy texture of the big stems.

-Select firm texture Chinese mustard greens with bright and vibrant green color.
+Select firm texture mustard greens with bright and vibrant green color.

 When storing at home, place the greens in a sealed bag or container and store for up to three days.
-The best way to clean Chinese mustard greens is to dice them into roughly 1-inch sections first then thoroughly rinse them in running water.
+The best way to clean them is to dice them into roughly 1-inch sections first then thoroughly rinse them in running water.

 Mustard Greens Nutrition